Frequently Asked Questions

 Want to report issues using our My Thornton iPhone and Android application?
 The app can be downloaded free.
 The process is quick and easy.
 When a resident spots a problem, or needs an issue resolved, they simply open the app, select an issue, take a picture if applicable, and tap submit.
 If a photo is submitted, the app uses GPS to detect the exact location of the reported problem, and then include the location with the service request.
 The request will then go directly to the City staff member who is most qualified to address it.
 You can use this app for water waste or any other issue you would like to report to City staff.

 As directed by House Bill 22-1151, the Colorado Water Conservation Board (CWCB) is in the process of developing a statewide Turf Replacement Program.
 More information on this program will become available in Spring 2023.
-The state has established a Frequently Asked Question page about this new legislation and pending program that will be administered by local jurisdictions.
+The Colorado Water Conservation Board has established an FAQ page about this new legislation and pending program that will be administered by local jurisdictions.